Chapter 21

 “Waited until what?”

-Pakicetus fluttered, disgorging more meat from its face holes.
+Pakicetus fluttered, disgorging more wet chunks from its face holes.

 “Who?
 Peaches?
 Acorn?”